 By doing so, you will keep learning how to write better.

-Every time you write a new piece, analyse your writing for its grammar and spelling accuracy as well as its lexical variety.
+Every time you write a new piece, analyze your writing for its grammar and spelling accuracy as well as its lexical variety.
 Do you have a habit of using repetitive words?

-You can get free writing feedback if you are in a writing group, but if you aren’t, you can do a thorough writing check and analysis by using Grammarly.
+You can get free writing feedback if you are in a writing group.
+But if you aren’t, you should use a good online writing checker to help you with your grammar use.

 More importantly, will your writing connect with, hook or intrigue a reader?